thereseguii/task-manager-cli/README.md

 ```
 ### 2. 🛠️ Configure MySQL

-nsure you have MySQL running locally.
+Ensure you have MySQL running locally.
 Then update your `db.py` file:

 ```
 config = {